JRHaven/Weather-Displayer/README.md

 ## Description of the Scripts

 ### main.py
-The main part of the script that interprets data from the NWS API and displays it on the screen
+The main part of the script that interprets data from the NWS API and displays it on the screen.
+Also in charge of getting JSON with the getter() function

-### getter.py
-In charge of getting the data from the NWS API and giving it to main.py.

-### manager.sh
+### web.py
-Shell script to execute everything as needed.
-You can also quit the script from manager.sh by passing the ```-q``` argument.
+This controls the web interface, using the Flask library

 ## Installation